Los Alamos National Laboratory Health Physicist 2 in Los Alamos, New Mexico

 Minimum Job Requirements:

-Knowledge of the technical principles, theories, concepts, and techniques of health physics;
+Knowledge of the technical principles, theories, concepts, and techniques of health physics, including radiological engineering processes;

 Ability to conceptualize and communicate fundamental elements of radiological safety/protection to both technical and non-technical personnel;

-Experience in the preparation and presentation of radiological safety/protection reports;
+Advanced experience in the development and presentation of radiological safety/protection reports;

-Ability to work independently and lead complex projects in a team environment;
+Demonstrated ability to work independently and in a team environment; and

-Education/Experience :Position requires a Bachelor’s Degree in Health Physics, Nuclear Engineering, or Physical Science, and 2 years of related experience, or an equivalent combination of education and experience directly related to the occupation.
+Education/Experience :Position requires a Bachelor’s Degree in Health Physics, Nuclear Engineering, Physical Science, and 3 years of related experience, or an equivalent combination of education and experience directly related to the occupation.

-MS in Health Physics, Radiation Protection or related field
+MS degree in Health Physics, Nuclear Engineering, or related discipline

 Essential Job Functions (can perform with or without reasonable accommodation): Reading vision; Ability to speak; Ability to hear in a normal range (500 to 3000 htz).